vichargrave/vichargrave.github.io/_posts/2019-04-17-packet-capture-with-tshark-and-elasticsearch.md

 *tshark* supports numerous options that control how it captures and handles packets.
 The options we are interested in using for **Espcap** include:

-- `-i <interface>` – The network interface, e.g. `en0` on MacOS, from where packets will be captured.
+- `-i <interface>` – The network interface from where packets will be captured.
-- `-T json`        – Tells *tshark* to output JSON formatted packets
+- `-T json`        – Output packet contents in JSON format.
-- `-c <count>`     – The number of packets to capture.
-If this option is omitted, *tshark* captures for an indefinite period of time.
+- `-c <count>`     – The number of packets to capture, if omitted capture packets indefinitely.

 After one or more of these options are applied on the command line, you can add a packet filter expression to capture specific packets.
 For example, to get all TCP packets use the expression `tcp` or to capture DNS packets the expression is `udp port 53`.
 If no filter expression is included, all packates will be captured.